edoardottt/awesome-hacker-search-engines/README.md

 - [Sploitify](https://sploitify.haxx.it/) - Interactive cheat sheet, containing a curated list of public server-side exploits (mostly)
 - [LOLESXi](https://lolesxi-project.github.io/LOLESXi/) - Comprehensive list of binaries/scripts natively available in VMware ESXi that adversaries have utilised in their operations
 - [LOLAD](https://lolad-project.github.io/) - Comprehensive collection of Active Directory techniques, commands, and functions that can be used natively to support offensive security operations and Red Team exercises
+- [Project-LOST](https://0xanalyst.github.io/Project-Lost/) - Living Off The Land Security Tools is a curated list of Security Tools used by adversaries to bypass security controls and carry out attacks

 ### Attack Surface